Already have a degree?

 During this semester, you will also formally apply for admission to the MJ program, conditional on successfully completing your summer internship and maintaining a minimum 70 per cent CGPA as a Bridging student.

 In the Spring-Summer semester, students fan out across the country for their internships, returning in September to begin the MJ program.

-To be eligible, a student must have an undergraduate degree with an academic average of at least 70%.
+To be eligible, a student must have an undergraduate degree in any discipline.

 The annual application deadline for undergraduate studies is normally Feb.
 15. However, the program is currently under review - more information. .

 JRN 300 Introduction to Print Journalism